iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-two.md

 <dl>
   <dt>Graph paper</dt>
   <dd>I got two types, 10 squares per inch and 4 squares per inch.
-The 10x10 is easiest to do math with, and matches up with the commone engineer's scale of 1:10.
+The 10x10 is easiest to do math with, and matches up with the common engineer's scale of 1:10.
       It's a good size for larger maps but was a little too small for doing finer designs on specific areas, like mapping out exact plant locations.
       The 4x4 graph paper was a much better scale for those drawings.</dd>
   <dt>Tracing paper</dt>